Vrushank-Ahire/Microsoft-AI-Hackathon/README.md

    - The BERT model is used for text representation.
    - The code utilizes the `AutoModel` and `AutoTokenizer` from the Transformers library to load the pre-trained BERT model.

+   > ## **Why BERT?**
+   >
+   > **BERT is chosen because it generates contextual embeddings, unlike traditional word embedding models like Word2Vec or GloVe, which use static embeddings.
+Contextual understanding is crucial for accurately classifying news articles, where the same words can convey different meanings based on the context.**
+   >
+   > **Static embeddings fail to capture the nuances and subtleties of natural language, leading to potential misinterpretations and inaccuracies in fake news detection, where context is critical.
+BERT's contextual embeddings enable the Discriminator model to make more informed predictions about the authenticity of news content by effectively encoding contextual cues.**

 3. **Discriminator Model**:
    - The Discriminator model is a neural network architecture that takes the BERT representations as input and classifies the news articles as fake or real.
    - The Discriminator consists of multiple convolutional layers followed by a linear layer and a softmax activation function.